 There are two types of vision, foveal and peripheral.

-Peripheral vision is unfocused, where all things are one undifferentiated thing.
-This is reality; an ambiguous and fluid thing that is beyond description, other than that it is what it is whatever it is.
+Peripheral vision is unfocused, where all things are one undifferentiable flow; the “is”.
+The “is” is reality; an ambiguous flow of interdependent and everchanging things beyond description, other than that it is what it is whatever it is.

-While 99% of our visual field is peripheral vision, we think the world is what we see via foveal vision.
+While 99% of our visual field is peripheral vision, we think the illusions we create through foveal vision are reality.

 Koan 59